Top 45+ AWS Glue Interview Questions And Answers

 AWS Glue is a managed ETL solution that makes loading and preparing data for analysis easier.
 The laborious processes involved in data preparation, such as finding, classifying, cleaning, enriching, and moving data, are automated.
 The components of Glue include an ETL engine for data processing, a scheduler for scheduling ETL processes, and a data catalog for storing metadata.
 It has integrations with several AWS services, making cross-platform data transformation and transfer easy.

-Architecture of an AWS Glue Environment.
+Architecture of an AWS Glue Environment

-2. Could you describe the parts of Amazon Glue?
+2. Describe the parts of Amazon Glue.

 Ans: